KevinTungDHR/Relay/bugs.md

 TO DO:
 Need to fix navbar bug when going to client.

-OMFG I just learned about .references.
+I just learned about .references.
 You do User.includes(:channels).where("channels.name ='test'").references(:channels) in order to not get an error.

 now when you do user.channels for this member it will only get 'test'.